dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 For more information on inner-loop networking, see [.NET Aspire inner-loop networking overview](../fundamentals/networking-overview.md).
 For more information on deploying apps, see [.NET Aspire manifest format for deployment tool builders](../deployment/manifest-format.md).

-When the app host orchestrates the start up of each client app, it uses the `npm run start` command.
+When the app host orchestrates the launch of each client app, it uses the `npm run start` command.
 This command is defined in the `scripts` section of the _package.json_ file for each client app.
 The `start` script is used to start the client app on the specified port.
 Each client app relies on a proxy to request the "weatherapi" service.

-The proxy is configured in the _proxy.conf.js_ file for the Angular client, _webpack.config.js_ for the React client, and in the _vite.config.ts_ file for the Vue client.
+The proxy is configured in:

+- The _proxy.conf.js_ file for the Angular client.
+- The _webpack.config.js_ for the React client.
+- The _vite.config.ts_ file for the Vue client.

 ## Explore the Angular client